Indianapolis 500 Betting Online

 3 |

-A total of 75 different drivers have won the Indianapolis 500.
-This is a race that has always been fairly wide open, as there has never been a single driver to win it three straight times, and only five drivers have gone back-to-back.
-Castroneves became the first driver to win back-to-back Indy 500 titles since 1971 when he won here in 2001 and 2002.
+The Indy 500 is a race that has always been fairly wide open, as there has never been a driver to win it three straight times, and only six drivers have gone back-to-back.
+Newgarden became just the second driver to win back-to-back Indy 500 titles since 1971 when he won here in 2023 and 2024.

 Castroneves is one of the four drivers who have won the Indianapolis 500 at least four times.
 He joins A.J.
 Foyt, Al Unser Sr., and Rick Mears.
 All three of these men were contemporaries, as Foyt's wins spanned from 1961 through 1977, Unser's came from 1970 to 1987, and Mears' wins were between 1979 and 1991.